Apert syndrome - FGFR2 gene

-Apert syndrome is a disorder of genetic origin characterized by premature fusion of the skull bones (craneosonostosis), preventing normal growth of the skull, affecting the shape of the head and face and brain development, can also affect intellectual development.
-In addition, some fingers and toes are UNIDOSS (syndactyly).
-They described other changes associated with this syndrome as skeletal involvement in the shoulders, humerus, elbows, hips, knees, chest, spine and central nervous system, among others.
+Apert syndrome, also known as type I acrocephalosyndactyly, is an alteration of genetic origin characterized by premature fusion of the bones of the skull (craniosonostosis), which prevents normal growth of the skull, affecting the shape of the head and face and brain development, also affecting intellectual development.
+Other alterations associated with this syndrome have been described, such as skeletal involvement in the shoulders, humerus, elbows, hip, knees, rib cage, spine and central nervous system, among others.

-Most cases of Apert syndrome are of due to mutations in the gene encoding the receptor 2 fibroblast growth factor, FGFR2, located on the long arm of chromosome 10 (10q26) .
-Variety of craniosynostosis (including Apert syndrome, Pfeiffer, Jackson-Weiss, etc.) are caused by mutations in three of the four genes encoding growth factor receptors fibroblast (FGFR).
-FGFR receptors are tyrosine kinase fibroblast growth factors involved in intercellular signaling pathways by interacting with its ligands, the fibroblast growth factors.
-They are, therefore, signal transduction molecules that extend through the cell membrane plays a central role in signaling events that regulate the fusion of the cranial sutures.
+Most cases of Apert syndrome are due to mutations in the gene coding for fibroblast growth factor receptor 2, FGFR2 (fibroblast growth factor receptor 2), located on the long arm of chromosome 10 (10q26) .
+A large variety of craniosynostosis (including Apert syndrome, Pfeiffer, Jackson-Weiss, etc.) are caused by mutations in three of the four genes that code for fibroblast growth factor receptors (FGFR).
+FGFRs are tyrosine kinase receptors of fibroblast growth factors involved in intercellular signaling pathways when interacting with their ligands, fibroblast growth factors.
+They are, therefore, signal transduction molecules that extend across the cell membrane that play a central role in signaling events that regulate the fusion of cranial sutures.

-They have identified at least 7 mutations in the FGFR2 gene in people with Apert syndrome.
-These mutations change the amino acids in FGFR2 protein, disrupting the three dimensional structure of the protein.
-A particular mutation replaces the amino acid serine in the amino acid tryptophan position 252 of the protein (Ser252Trp).
-The other mutation replaces the amino acid proline the amino acid arginine at position 253 (Pro253Arg).
-Thus, these mutations result in a gain of function of FGFR2 causing a stronger receptor signaling promotes premature fusion of the skull bones, hands and feet.
-In addition, depending on the causative mutation of Apert syndrome there are certain well-established phenotypic nuances.
-For example, the S252W mutation is associated with a higher incidence of cleft palate, whereas P253R mutation is associated with syndactyly stronger and more stunted.
+At least 10 mutations in the FGFR2 gene have been identified in people with Apert syndrome.
+These mutations change amino acids in the FGFR2 protein, which alters the three-dimensional structure of the protein.
+It is estimated that approximately 98% of cases are due to two mutations in the FGFR2 gene.
+A particular mutation replaces the amino acid serine with the amino acid tryptophan at position 252 of the protein (Ser252Trp).
+The other mutation replaces the proline amino acid with the amino acid arginine at position 253 (Pro253Arg).
+Thus, these mutations result in a gain in function of the FGFR2 receptor causing stronger signaling that promotes premature fusion of the bones of the skull, hands and feet.
+In addition, depending on the mutation that causes Apert syndrome, there are certain well-established phenotypic nuances.
+For example, the S252W mutation is associated with a higher incidence of cleft palate, while the P253R mutation is associated with more intense syndactyly and greater growth retardation.

-Tests in IVAMI: in IVAMI perform detection of mutations associated with Apert syndrome, by complete PCR amplification of the exons of FGFR2 gene, and subsequent sequencing.
+Tests performed in IVAMI: in IVAMI we detect mutations associated with Apert syndrome, by means of complete PCR amplification of the exons of the FGFR2 gene, and subsequent sequencing.

-Samples recommended: EDTA blood collected for separation of blood leukocytes, or impregnated sample card with dried blood (IVAMI may mail the card to deposit the blood sample).
+Recommended samples: blood taken with EDTA for separation of blood leukocytes, or card impregnated with dried blood sample (IVAMI can mail the card to deposit the blood sample).